Drug Testing For Cocaine At The Workplace

-The popularity of cocaine among employed drug users may have peaked during the 1980s and has been in decline since, but cocaine at work remains a major problem today.
-In fact, it is still a major problem in Australia in general.
-According to the United Nation’s 2014 World Drug Report, Australia is the fourth-biggest user of cocaine in the world.
+The popularity of cocaine among employed drug users reached its peaked during the 1980s and has been in decline since.
+However, cocaine at work remains a major problem even today.

 Taking a closer look at cocaine